Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: SparNet: Architecture Overview and Details

-The design of \mymethod stems from the general observation that videos convey two complementary pieces of information related to spatial (appearance) and temporal (motion) clues, which often need to be considered jointly for action recognition.
-For instance, the correct interpretation of the actions of \quotes{opening} and \quotes{closing} a can depends merely on the hand motion direction.
-As opposed to previous work that followed the standard two streams approach, here we attempt to solve the problem of using a single stream to jointly exploit spatial and temporal clues in the egocentric action recognition process.
-The advantage we expect is a leaner algorithm that can be trained in a single stage, thus being faster than two-stream models, and that provides effective accuracy rates thanks to the possibility of exploiting both appearance and motion features.

-In the basic version of the proposed architecture (Figure~\ref{fig:architecture}, action recognition block), we first extract a small number $N$ of representative RGB frames for each input video segment.
-These images are then processed by a standard CNN backbone, and the resulting appearance embeddings are fed to a ConvLSTM network.
-Finally, the ConvLSTM output is first sent to an average pooling layer and then to a fully connected layer for classification.

-While processing a small number of frames help reduce the computational burden of the model, the resulting appearance embeddings still lacks the motion information that is vital for the recognition process, a piece of information that the two-stream approaches exploit by leveraging explicit optical flow data.
+\textbf{\mymethod: Overview.} In the basic version of the proposed architecture (Figure~\ref{fig:architecture}, action recognition block), we first extract a small number $N$ of sparse representative RGB frames for each input video segment.
+The appearance embeddings of these frames, obtained by a standard CNN backbone, are fed to a ConvLSTM network whose output is first sent to an average pooling layer and then to a fully connected (FC) layer for classification.
+While processing a small number of frames helps reduce the computational burden of the model, the final features still lacks the motion information that is vital for the recognition process and that the two-stream approaches exploit by leveraging explicit optical flow data.

+To tackle this issue, we propose to regularize representation learning for FPAR by extending the basic architecture into a multi-task network.
+This network is required, at train time, to solve jointly two different problems: the action recognition task and a motion-prediction (MP) auxiliary task.
+We formalize the latter as a self-supervised problem that, given a single (and static) RGB frame as input, tries to answer one (or both) of the following questions: which parts of the image are going to move?
+And in which direction?

-To tackle this issue, we propose to extend the basic architecture into a multi-task network that is required to solve jointly two different problems.
-The first is the action recognition task.
-The second is a motion segmentation task (MS), which can be formalized as a self-supervised labeling problem aimed at minimizing the discrepancies between a binary map labeling pixels as either \textit{moving} or \textit{static} (which can be obtained from the input video segment in an unsupervised way) and the object movements predicted by the network when observing a single static RGB frame.
+In our approach, we cast the identification of the moving parts, i.e., the motion segmentation task (MS), as a labelling problem aimed at minimizing the discrepancies between a \textit{motion map} (which labels pixels as either \textit{moving} or \textit{static}) and the object movements predicted by the network when observing a single static RGB frame.
+These unsupervised motion maps are obtained from the input video segment following the approach in \cite{Pathak2017} and exploiting the Improved Dense Trajectories (IDT, \cite{Wang2013}) to extract \quotes{stabilized} motion information.
+The main idea of IDT is first to compensate the strong camera motion and shake typical of egocentric videos by estimating the homography that relates adjacent frames.
+Then, the method labels as \textit{moving} the keypoints that can be tracked reliably for at least eight frames and are not identified as camera motion.